 Applicants are expected to have sufficient formal academic training in mathematics (through advanced calculus) and engineering principles to qualify for enrollment in graduate engineering coursework.
 No program-level prerequisites are included, only course-level prerequisites.
 Students are responsible for completing course-level prerequisites before enrolling in graduate courses.

-The application process requires that you submit materials to the Graduate College of the University of Oklahoma as well as supporting documents to the School of Industrial and Systems Engineering.
+The application process requires that you submit materials to the University of Oklahoma's Office of Graduate Admissions within the Graduate College.
 This process is described with the following steps.

 Note: The School of Industrial and Systems Engineering does not directly admit students into the program.
 OU's Graduate College is the university body that governs the admission process.
 The School of ISE can only recommend a student's admission to the Graduate College.